Burton2000/Awesome-DeepLearning-Tutorials/links_to_fixes.md

 - `for f in *.png; do mv "$f" "${f#image}"; done` (in this example rename all *.png removing 'image' from their name)

 ## Tensorflow windows cupti dll missing for tracing
--I have encountered this problem before.
-When you use CUDA 8.0,the file cupti64_80.dll lies in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\extras\CUPTI\libx64.
+- When you use CUDA 8.0, the file cupti64_80.dll lies in C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\extras\CUPTI\libx64.
 I just fixed the problem by copying the dll into C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\bin, and the file cupti.lib in the same location into C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0\lib\x64.
 And it works!